With Democrats In Control Of The House, Now Comes The Post-Election Wrangling

 - They bumped off at least three of the Democratic senators who won in Republican territory in 2012: Heidi Heitkamp in North Dakota, Claire McCaskill in Missouri, and Joe Donnelly in Indiana.

-- The Trump Senate effect might wind up even greater: As of early Wednesday morning, races were too close to call for Democrats Bill Nelson in Florida and Jon Tester in Montana.
+- The Trump Senate effect might wind up even greater.
+As of early Wednesday morning, races were too close to call for Democrats Bill Nelson in Florida and Jon Tester in Montana.

 So for those who concentrate on the flashy stars and the largest states, Trump could boast of his breakthroughs.